Close Menu

 A new species of giant mammal has been identified after researchers investigated bones that had been kept for decades in a Kenyan museum drawer.

-Dubbed ‘Simbakubwa Kutokaafrika’ (means ‘Big lion from Africa’ in Swahili), the gigantic carnivore lived about 22 million years ago (Early Miocene epoch) in what is now Kenya.
+Dubbed ‘Simbakubwa Kutokaafrika’ (meaning ‘Big lion from Africa’ in Swahili), the gigantic carnivore lived about 22 million years ago (Early Miocene epoch) in what is now Kenya.

 “Based on its massive teeth, Simbakubwa was a specialized hyper-carnivore that was significantly larger than the modern lion and possibly larger than a polar bear,”